 1. Break your eggs into a bowl and add a dash of milk.
 Lightly beat with a fork until the yolks and whites are evenly blended.
 Season.

 2. Heat butter in a nonstick pan until it melts then leave over a medium heat for 20 seconds.

-3. Stir gently with a spatula (as this helps to get big folds that you can’t get from a spoon), taking the utensil from the outside in, until the eggs are creamy and almost set.
+3. Pour your beaten eggs into the pan atir gently with a spatula (as this helps to get big folds that you can’t get from a spoon), taking the utensil from the outside in, until the eggs are creamy and almost set.

 4. Remove the pan from the heat and keep stirring for 30 seconds – the eggs will keep cooking.
 Serve on a slice of toasted wholegrain bread, lightly buttered.

 Pimp up your usual scrambled eggs on toast by swapping the bread with a croissant and adding ham and chives into your eggs.
 The buttery croissant compliments the ultra creamy egg, making this a truly decadent combination.
 Try whipping up this plate of goodness as breakfast in bed for someone that deserves being spoilt.

 Not many brunch and lunchtime dishes would be complete without a poached egg on top which, when cut into, pours it's yolky goodness out in a saucy fashion.

 1. Add a splash of vinegar or lemon juice to a pan of simmering water.